 Where to Watch: Netflix (U.S.)

-Time Investment: 8 (half-hour) episodes
+Time Investment: 16 (half-hour) episodes over two seasons

-The best new series you probably haven’t watched is Netflix’s Love & Anarchy.
+The best Netflix series you probably haven’t watched is Love & Anarchy.
 How do I know?
 Because the first few times this sexy Swedish drama popped up as a recommendation on the app, I myself scrolled right on by it.
 Not for me, I judged based solely on its one-line description, which reads: “A married consultant and a young IT tech kick off a flirty game that challenges societal norms—and leads them to re-evaluate their entire lives.”
 Married consultant?
 Flirty game?
 Yeah, no thanks.
 Hard pass.

 Love & Anarchy, it turns out, is awesome.
 A perfect pandemic escape, one that I now feel duty-bound to share with you too.
 So here ya go: The 10 reasons you simply must let Love & Anarchy add a li’l spice to your weekend…

 #1: Season 1 is only eight half-hour episodes.

 One of the biggest things this show has going for it is that it’s a low-risk investment.
 You can breeze through all eight of season 1’s short, addictive episodes in about four hours.
 That’s less time than it’d take to make a round-trip to the theater to see the latest Marvel movie.
 Plus, you won’t have to wait months for more, ’cause season 2 is now available too, you lucky thing you.

 #2: The subtitles make for a fully immersive experience.